 Donald M. DuShane Memorial Scholarship: This fund provides scholarship support with preference for a student in political science.
+Mr. DuShane was Class of 1927.

 Mr. and Mrs. Robert R. Dyer Memorial Scholarship: Awarded to a student from Indiana who was a member of his high school National Honor Society.
 The student will maintain good personal conduct and citizenship and remain on track to graduate in four years.